RodrigoTHD/net8-integration-testing-training/README.md

 #### Module 3: Dependency Injection and Service Mocking

-1. Introduction to Dependency Injection in .NET
+1 Introduction to Dependency Injection in .NET
-2. Overview of mocking libraries in .NET
+2 Overview of mocking libraries in .NET
-3. Using mocking libraries to Mock Dependencies
-4. Advanced Dependency Injection with HttpClient
+3 Advanced Dependency Injection

 #### Module 4: HTTP Client Testing and Route Verification